ACenterA/acentera-aws-core/README.md

 ## Installation Instructions

-For a step-by-step walkthrough of using this app with AWS CodePipeline, see [this tutorial](https://docs.aws.amazon.com/codepipeline/latest/userguide/tutorials-serverlessrepo-auto-publish.html).

 1 - Find the application

   # For ACenterA Prod Core you need to acknowledge it will create IAM Roles or Resource policies.